The aims of this small local group are:-

 - To encourage the preservation of buildings, artefacts, documents and other materials of historic interest and to advise and assist in such preservation.

-In pursuance of these aims we hold monthly meetings at which appropriate subjects are presented by suitably qualified speakers.
+In pursuance of these aims we hold meetings on the second Tuesday in Feb., March, April, May, September, October, November and December at St. John’s Methodist Church Hall, Brook Street, Sutton-in-Ashfield.
+NG17 1EU, at which appropriate subjects are presented by suitably qualified speakers.
 These meetings are advertised in the local press, Sutton library and St John’s Methodist Church Hall.
-Visitors are most welcome.
+Visitors are most welcome, with a charge of £2 which includes refreshments.

-We take opportunities to attend and display at local exhibitions approximately 3 times a year.
+We also make visits to places of historic interest twice a year, and take opportunities to attend and display at local exhibitions approximately three times a year.

 We own a collection of dresses and other accoutrements ranging in age from 1720 to c1920.
 These items belonged to members of the Dodsley family who owned Skegby Hall and are known as the “Skegby Hall Collection”.
 The collection is housed at Hope Costume Museum in Derbyshire.
 Appropriate items are brought to our local exhibitions.